Luis Garcia Player Props: Nationals vs. Dodgers

-Luis Garcia -- 0-for-3 in his most recent game -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on May 30 at 10:10 PM ET.
+On Wednesday, Luis Garcia (.279 batting average in his past 10 games, with two doubles, two walks and four RBI) and the Washington Nationals play the Los Angeles Dodgers, whose starting pitcher will be Noah Syndergaard.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Dodgers.
+He had a one-hit performance in his most recent game (1-for-5) against the Dodgers.

 Luis Garcia Game Info & Props vs. the Dodgers